Business entities in India

 What business entity should I setup in India?The most commonly established company in India is the limited liability company due to relatively i) simpler formation procedures and ii) least cumbersome compliance requirements.
 Hence, we recommend you to opt for the LLC.

 Why setup a company in India?India is one of the fastest growing economies in the world today.
 The Indian government offers several business grants and tax incentives, especially with regards to companies in the Special Economic Zones and the IT parks.
-Please refer to our main page to study the advantages and best possible uses of an Indian company.

 Are ownership details of an India business setup available for public viewing?Yes.
 The ownership details of a company will be available for public viewing.